KTM Design are proud to support Diverse City and are sponsored their recent tour 'Becoming' (Spring 2018).

 They are an extraordinary company of disabled and non-disabled young performers.
-Their new show 'Becoming' is about identity and the reality of growing up.
+Their latest show 'Becoming' is about identity and the reality of growing up.
 They tell the stories of how it feels to be them, the story of their journeys, how they started and who they are becoming...it is the stories that they want to tell.

 "Everybody should have equal opportunities to train, perform and develop their skills because together we can change the world." - Diverse City